daveribs/cpu-power-monitor/README.md

 ### Note
 1. The widget displays power consumption in Watts.
-2. This widget makes use of the `/sys/class/powercap/intel-rapl:0/energy_uj` sysfs interface to query energy consumption.
+2. This widget uses `/sys/class/powercap/intel-rapl:0/energy_uj` sysfs interface to query energy consumption by default.
 If the widget displays "FX-PR", then
     * your processor doesn't support this interface, or
     * don't have the permission to read the said file.
 3. If later is the case, right click the widget and select `Fix Sensor Permission`.
 Enter the superuser password when prompted.
 (Temporary, resets on reboot)
+4. Or you can change the RAPL interface path from the configuration.

     ![Fix permission](images/fixPermission.png)